Merovius/website-review/content/posts/2022-05-16-calculating-type-sets.markdown

 [It turns out](https://en.wikipedia.org/wiki/Functional_completeness) that *every* boolean function can be written as a single expression using only `||`, `&&` and `!`.
 In particular, every boolean function has a DNF and a CNF.

-Very often, when we want to prove a problem is hard, we do so by reducing it to CNFSAT.
+Very often, when we want to prove a problem is hard, we do so by reducing CNFSAT to it.
 That's what we will do for the problem of calculating type sets.
 But there is one more preamble we need.

 ## Sets and Satisfiability